Average Cost For Marble Countertops

 The cost of marble can be just as much depending on which marble slab color you choose, but on average, marble is cheaper than quartzite.

-There are a couple reasons for this… Quartzite countertops
+There are a couple of reasons for this… Quartzite countertops

 (which are different from "quartz" countertops) have shot up the popularity charts in recent years following the kitchen design trend toward whites and grays.
 The quartzite color palette is more limited than other stones leaning heavily toward white and gray patterns.